You can’t build quality machine learning technology without quality training and testing data.

-Two Types of Field Data Collection
+Three Types of Field Data

 In other words, this field data helps to build the baseline functionality of the product.